The Art of Accessorizing Your Home

 Fireplace and art displaying the golden section ratio of 3:5.The Golden Section ratio of 3:5

-The Golden Section rule is a mathematical ratio of thirds that occurs naturally in nature, even in the human body!
+The Golden Section rule is a mathematical ratio of thirds that occurs naturally in nature and even in the human body.

-It's a useful guide for creating well balanced and beautiful structures in architecture, balance and proportion in artwork, and is extremely helpful when building a vignette.
+It's a useful guide for creating well balanced and beautiful structures in architecture, balance and proportion in artwork, and is especially helpful when building a vignette.

 The Greeks used the formula for balance in their architecture and art.
-Renaissance artists called it "divine proportion" and used it in their art.
+Renaissance artists called it "divine proportion."

 The golden section rule applies to the ratios used in architecture when designing window proportions and room sizes.